CHollingworth/Lampray/docs/managing-mods.md

 ## Step 1: Set your game paths

-You'll need to set the path your Steam library and game data in Lampray, so your mods are added to the right directories.
+You'll need to set the path to your Steam library and game data in Lampray, so your mods are added to the right directories.

 At the top of the window, select **Lampray** > **Steam Directory**, then follow the on-screen instructions to set the path to your Steam game's root directory and `AppData` directory.